Sander80/l2tp-ipsec-vpn/README.md

 #  L2TP over IPsec virtual private network connections

 This code was originally created by [Werner Jaeger](https://code.launchpad.net/~werner-jaeger/l2tp-ipsec-vpn/gui) in 2010.
-Then it was brought to github by [gdm](https://github.com/gdm85/l2tp-ipsec-vpn).
+Then it was brought to github by [gdm85](https://github.com/gdm85/l2tp-ipsec-vpn).
 The code was modified and used for VPN connections with the use of [Rutoken](https://www.rutoken.ru/) smart cards by Vasily Shokov.
 Then I got access to the code and used in for VPN connections at Ubuntu 18.04, however it was a whole mess to get things work properly.
 Later I decided to update the code to a modern state and also contacted the Rutoken team, so now the code was improved with the help of Mikhalicin Peter from Rutoken.
+Since gdm85 is not planning to maintain the l2tp-ipsec-vpn code, I asked the github team to switch the repository to a stand-alone mode, so it is not a fork any longer and will be developed independently.

 Many upgrades were made to get this code working on modern Linux distributions (including Ubuntu 20.04).
 - upgrade from QT4 to QT5